rivenbryan/gpacalculator/README.md

 # GPA Calculator

 This is a simple web application built with React.js that allows users to calculate their GPA.
+It uses Firebase as the backend service and Material-UI for styling.

 ## Installation